 Vietnam is constantly increasing in popularity as a tourist destination.
 This is in part helped by the fact that it is one of the safest countries in the world.
 In a recent ranking by Safety Around it came 44th, just behind Greece and above Belgium.

-The easiest way to travel there is with the Vietnam eVisa, an electronic visa that is available for nationals of many countries including the United Kingdom, Canada, Australia, and the US.
+The easiest way to travel there is with the Vietnam travel eVisa, an electronic visa that is available for nationals of many countries including the United Kingdom, Canada, Australia, and the US.
 After filling in the simple Vietnam eVisa application form you can print off your visa and thus avoid queueing at an embassy.

 Despite being safe and easy to travel to Vietnam, like all countries, is not without its problems, and it is best to be aware of these before starting your journey.
 Read on to discover Vietnam travel advice.

 Landmines and Unexploded Devices: Are They Really a Danger?

 Vietnam is now a peaceful country, but sadly this has not always been the case.
 The Vietnam War, which lasted for more than 20 years, left the country scarred in various ways.

 One of these is the number of landmines and other unexploded devices strewn across the country.
 This is one of the few real potential dangers in Vietnam.
 Major cities and roads are safe but you should be very cautious when exploring the countryside.

 If you come across artillery or bomb craters during your travels then it is best to avoid them.
 Unexploded devices can remain active for decades after they were deployed.

 Health Information When Traveling to Vietnam